 As autonomous trucks leap out of the future and into the present, we hope to simplify and stabilize the supply chain to prevent these kinds of disruptions before they happen.
 In the face of global change, autonomous trucking gives us the ability to be proactive rather than reactive.

 Our proactive future starts with regained time.
 As it stands now, increasing capacity for long-haul routes is one of the biggest challenges facing shipping.
 By increasing capacity, we can alleviate shipping costs and mitigate some issues caused by a shortage of truck drivers.
 With the truck driver shortage set to double to 80,000 by 2030, this element of the supply chain is at the forefront of the trucking conversation.

-At Torc Robotics, we’re developing a self-driving truck that’ll work in tandem with conventional trucking operations.
+At Torc Robotics, we’re developing an autonomous trucking solution that’ll work in tandem with conventional trucking operations.
 First and last mile journeys will be driven manually to select shipping hubs.
 From there, Torc’s autonomous trucks will make the long journey across highways to other hubs across the country.

 Once self-driving trucks are ready to roll out, it’s likely that human drivers accompanying the vehicle on those long journeys are a thing of the past.
 Instead, truckers spend their days driving trucks relatively short distances on non-highway roads, performing maintenance, balancing loads, and more.

 The financial savings continue with fuel.
 The way a vehicle is operated has a huge impact on fuel economy.
 For instance, someone who brakes often will need to step on the gas pedal more frequently to get back up to speed, resulting in further gas consumption.
 Contrast that with self-driving trucks, which have the unique ability to manage their speeds with algorithmic precision.
 With safe and sustainable decision-making built into every aspect of a Torc truck, these freight vehicles will add cost-saving measures to any long-haul drive.